 We as women are aware of how significantly our roles in society have changed during the last two or three generations.
 On the surface, our roles as wives may seem very different as well.
 In light of

 the many choices and opportunities now available to us, it's quite easy to lose sight of the basic principles that are vital in setting up a foundation from which to move out and grow.
 My original book, And God

 Created Woman (c.
 1995, Marlene C. English), was borne of my need to form a clear picture of what God originally intended women, and wives, to be in His earthly kingdom.

 In my search for this knowledge I read a number

 of books on the subject of Christian women and wives, and their roles within society and the family unit.
 Each one was informative in its own way and, collectively, they gave me enlightenment on many things I needed to learn.
-But perhaps due to lack of
+But due to lack of

-a solid spiritual base upon which to build, I often came away with the overall impression of a "Stepford" wife.
-1(see Notes) I felt certain that God intended a woman,
+a solid spiritual base on my part, I often came away with the overall impression of a "Stepford" wife.
+1(see Notes) I felt

-with no distortion; a full understanding of why God created Eve and His intended role for her, based
+with no distortion; a full understanding of why God created Eve and His intended role for her, based entirely on His Word.

 I began by studying the first three chapters of Genesis, which deals with the creation of Adam and Eve

 and their fall in the Garden of Eden.
 I then moved on to the Proverbs 31 woman, who was a perfect example of the ideal wife for a king.
 I researched three different translations of Scripture: The Amplified Bible, the King James Version and

 the New International Version.
 I also used a good analytical concordance (Strong's is superb) for clear translations of original Greek and Hebrew words, and explanations of context.
 Dake's Annotated Reference Bible, which is outstanding for biblical

 research, as well as The Amplified Bible with its expanded translation of Scripture and its notes and references for further study, all provided an excellent base of material.
 Here, I would like to share with you what a learned through my study: a role

 In reading this material, it would be helpful to treat it as a bible study.
 Look up

 the verses of Proverbs 31 in your own bible, as well as the additional verses referenced for study throughout each chapter.
 In this way, as the Holy Spirit imparts to each of us the knowledge we need, you will get a much deeper understanding and possibly

-that the Lord, through the Holy Spirit, will continually bless us with clear insight and wisdom as we read and study His Word.
+I pray that the Lord, through the Holy Spirit, will continually bless us with clear insight and wisdom as we read and study His Word.
 And for any and

 every Christian woman who has found herself pulled in many directions and is searching for peace, I sincerely hope what I share here with you will provide some revelation, and be a blessing in your life.